Get to Know the Artist

-• About Me, Kirsty Black
+• About Me

-Kirsty Black is an abstract artist based in Auckland, New Zealand.
 She creates dynamic adventures in colour often with a mischievous twist, using freeform brushstrokes to convey a sense of escapade, of romping across the canvas with joyful abandon.

 Her popular titles are also a key feature of her work.
 Seemingly upbeat they are open to interpretation adding a layer of intrigue to her abstract works.